flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 Although functional programming is rooted in mathematics 🧮, I've tried to keep the post practical - if you're interested in the _theory_, there are plenty of other posts out there.

-The post assumes you're familiar with object-oriented programming in C# (.NET).

 Finally, I should mention that I'm entirely self-taught (no formal training in functinal programming) and thus I'm very much still learning myself!

 ## What are the key ideas from functional programming?